smilejulie0812/DataPipeline_ESLogs/README.md

-# DataPipeline_ESLogs
+# Data Pipeline for Elasticsearch Log
-Data Pipeline for Elasticsearch Log Monitoring
+Data Pipeline for Elasticsearch Log Monitoring using Filebeat, Kafka and Elastic Stack